-Before, and in parallel to, all of this, I studied Natural Sciences at Cambridge, specialising in experimental psychology and neuroscience.
-In 2003, I began a neuroscience DPhil at Oxford, but obviously left after a year to join Mind Candy.
-I still retain a healthy interest in neuroscience and a couple of years ago I contributed a chapter to Mind Hacks, a neuroscience book published by O’Reilly.
+During that time, I studied Natural Sciences at Cambridge, specialising in experimental psychology and neuroscience.
+In 2003, I began a neuroscience DPhil at Oxford, but left after a year to join Mind Candy.

 Some of the projects that I’ve been involved in or have created, in rough reverse chronological order, include:

 You’ve Been Played: How Corporations, Governments, and Schools Use Games to Control Us All (2022)